secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Cracking into HTB/JavaScript Deobfuscation/Obfuscation/Advanced Obfuscation.md

 - We can now try running it in [https://jsconsole.com](https://jsconsole.com) to verify that it still performs its original function.

 ### More Obfuscation
-- Now we should have a clear idea of how code obfuscation works.
-There are still many variations of code obfuscation tools, each of which obfuscates the code differently.
-Take the following JavaScript code, for example:
+- We now have a clear idea of how code obfuscation works.
+- There are still many variations of code obfuscation tools, each of which obfuscates the code differently.
 ```javascript
 [][(![]+[])[+[]]+([![]]+[][[]])[+!+[]+[+[]]]+(![]+[])[!+[]+!+[]]+(!![]+[])[+[]]+(!![]+[])[!+[]+!+[]+!+[]]+(!![]+[])[+!+[]]][([][(![]+[])[+[]]+([![]]+[][[]])[+!+[]+[+[]]]+(![]+[])[!+[]+!+[]]+(!![]+[])[+[]]+(!![]+[])[!+[]+!+[]+!+[]]+(!![]+[])[+!+[]]]+[])[!+[]+!+[]+!+[]]+(!![]+[][(![]+[])[+[]]+([![]]+[][[]])[+!+[]+[+[]]]+(![]+[])[!+[]+!+[]]+(!![]+[])[+[]]+(!![]+[])[!+[]+!+[]+!+[]]+(!![]+[])[+!+[]]])[+!+[]+[+[]]]+([][[]]+[])[+!+[]]+(![]+[])[!+[]+!+[]+!+[]]+(!![]+[])[+[]]+(!![]+[])[+!+[]]+([][[]]+[])[+[]]+([][(!
 ...SNIP...
 []]+(!![]+[][(![]+[])[+[]]+([![]]+[][[]])[+!+[]+[+[]]]+(![]+[])[!+[]+!+[]]+(!![]+[])[+[]]+(!![]+[])[!+[]+!+[]+!+[]]+(!![]+[])[+!+[]]])[+!+[]+[+[]]]+([][[]]+[])[+!+[]]+(![]+[])[!+[]+!+[]+!+[]]+(!![]+[])[+[]]+(!![]+[])[+!+[]]+([][[]]+[])[+[]]+([][(![]+[])[+[]]+([![]]+[][[]])[+!+[]+[+[]]]+(![]+[])[!+[]+!+[]]+(!![]+[])[+[]]+(!![]+[])[!+[]+!+[]+!+[]]+(!![]+[])[+!+[]]]+[])[!+[]+!+[]+!+[]]+(!![]+[])[+[]]+(!![]+[][(![]+[])[+[]]+([![]]+[][[]])[+!+[]+[+[]]]+(![]+[])[!+[]+!+[]]+(!![]+[])[+[]]+(!![]+[])[!+[]+!+[]+!+[]]+(!![]+[])[+!+[]]])[+!+[]+[+[]]]+(!![]+[])[+!+[]]])[!+[]+!+[]+[+[]]]](!+[]+!+[]+[+[]])))()
 ```
- - We can still run this code, and it would still perform its original function:
+ - If done right, we can still run this code, and it would still perform its original function.

 > **Note:** The above code was snipped as the full code is too long, but the full code should successfully run.

-- We can try obfuscating code using the same tool in [JSF](http://www.jsfuck.com), and then rerunning it.
-- We will notice that the code may take some time to run, which shows how code obfuscation could affect the performance, as previously mentioned.
-- There are many other JavaScript obfuscators, like [JJ Encode](https://utf-8.jp/public/jjencode.html) or [AA Encode](https://utf-8.jp/public/aaencode.html).
+- Obfuscating code with tools like JSF may slow down performance.
-- However, such obfuscators usually make code execution/compilation very slow, so it is not recommended to be used unless for an obvious reason, like bypassing web filters or restrictions.
+- Other obfuscators like JJ Encode and AA Encode exist but are typically not recommended due to performance impact unless necessary for bypassing filters or restrictions.